wfaler/dotfiles/README.md

 * Alacritty
 * Zsh
 * Zellij
+* All dev runtimes: Node, Go, Python (with Poetry), Ruby, Rust

 Checkout directory to home folder, then run `stow` to symlink the dotfiles to the home directory.